Holyrood Park: Salisbury Crags

 View down over the crags, with walkers on the Radical Road.

 The cliffs are formed from steep dolerite and columnar basalt and have a long history of rock climbing on their faces starting from the earliest days of the sport.
 Harold Raeburn was brought up nearby, and became the leading climber of the Scottish Mountaineering Club not long after he joined it in 1896.
 By 1900 a number of traditional climbing and sport climbing routes had been recorded by Raeburn and W. Inglis Clark.
 In recent years the park rangers (previously under the auspices of the Royal Estate and now Historic Environment Scotland, who had taken over management of the park) attempted to regulate access to the cliffs due to hazards to park visitors from loose and falling rocks.
 Climbers are now restricted to a designated area of the South Quarry, and need to apply for a permit, free of charge, at the education centre in the north of the park in order to be allowed to climb.
 There is still some activity, though most of it is bouldering rather than free climbing.
 The finest areas are in the two quarries, although it is only in the South Quarry that climbing is still permitted at this time.
 The south quarry contains the Black Wall, a well-known bouldering testpiece in the Edinburgh climbing scene.
 The best known route to climb the Crags is at "Cat Nick" or "Cat's Nick", a cleft in the rocks near the highest point of the Crags.
 This is named on maps, sometimes leading people to believe that the highest point of the crag is so named.

+The Radical Road was closed in 2018 after a large rock fall.
+A report suggested various possibilities: a sky walkway, reopening the path at users' risk, installing shelters or wire mesh, or permanent closure.
+In December 2025, Historic Environment Scotland announced plans to re-open the section of the track between the Hawse and the northern end of the South Quarry.
+This followed inspection and descaling work, rock trajectory modelling and ecological impact assessments.
+The track was expected to be opened by June 2026.